sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 57 | unspsc-version | RFC-AAAA
 | 58-4294967295 | Unassigned               |

+{: #iana-value-registries}
+## SWID/CoSWID Value Registries

+The following IANA registries provide a mechanism for new valid values to be added over time to common enumerations used by SWID and CoSWID.

 {: #iana-version-scheme}
-## SWID/CoSWID Version Schema Values Registry
+### SWID/CoSWID Version Scheme Value Registry

-This document uses unsigned 16-bit index values to version-scheme item values.
+This document uses unsigned 16-bit index values to represent version-scheme item values.
 The initial set of version-scheme values are derived from the textual version scheme names defined in the ISO/IEC 19770-2:2015 specification {{SWID}}.

-This document defines a new a new registry titled "SWID/CoSWID Version Schema Values".
+This document defines a new a new registry titled "SWID/CoSWID Version Scheme Values".
 Future registrations for this registry are to be made based on {{RFC8126}} as follows:

 \[TO BE REMOVED: This registration should take place at the following